HPV vaccine: Research

 There are high-risk HPV types that are not affected by available vaccines.
 Ongoing research is focused on the development of HPV vaccines that will offer protection against a broader range of HPV types.
 One such method is a vaccine based on the minor capsid protein L2, which is highly conserved across HPV genotypes.
 Efforts for this have included boosting the immunogenicity of L2 by linking together short amino acid sequences of L2 from different oncogenic HPV types or by displaying L2 peptides on a more immunogenic carrier.
 There is also substantial research interest in the development of therapeutic vaccines, which seek to elicit immune responses against established HPV infections and HPV-induced cancers.

 After exposure

 Although HPV vaccination is most encouraged before any exposure to the target strains, its use is still beneficial in women who have contracted some of the target types because it's unlikely for a person to have been exposed to all target types.
-According to an 2008 article by the editor-in-chief of Harvard Women's Health Watch, the quadrivalent vaccine is able to reduce the occurrence of warts and precancerous lesions in HPV-positive women, and also appeared to reduce the chance of infection by non-targeted types.
+According to a 2008 article by the editor-in-chief of Harvard Women's Health Watch, the quadrivalent vaccine is able to reduce the occurrence of warts and precancerous lesions in HPV-positive women, and also appeared to reduce the chance of infection by non-targeted types.
 A 2023 review article finds that vaccination reduces the chance of further HPV-associated diseases even in those already showing HPV-related precancers and diseases.
 At this point the standard vaccine is not believed to be therapeutic, so this effect is attributed to the vaccine preventing the establishment of new infections.